-Jacques Khalip is the author of Now No More: Last of Romanticism, Kant to Hujar (Fordham University Press, 2018) and Anonymous Life: Romanticism and Dispossession (Stanford University Press, 2009).
-He is also the co-editor of Constellations of a Contemporary Romanticism (New York: Fordham University Press, 2016) and Releasing the Image: From Literature to New Media (Stanford University Press, 2011).
+Jacques Khalip is the author of Last Things: Disastrous Form from Kant to Hujar (Fordham University Press, 2018) and Anonymous Life: Romanticism and Dispossession (Stanford University Press, 2009).
+He is also the co-editor of Constellations of a Contemporary Romanticism (Fordham University Press, 2016) and Releasing the Image: From Literature to New Media (Stanford University Press, 2011).
 With Claire Colebrook and Lee Edelman, he is currently co-writing a book entitled Unlivable: Queer Theory Beyond The Material (under contract, Columbia University Press).

 OVPR Grant, Office of the Vice-President for Research, Brown University, 2008-9.

 Lectureship Grant, Office of the Dean of the Faculty, Brown University, 2008-9.